 Only users who are signed up for Facebook Dating will be able to access the Secret Crush feature.

 Is there a separate Facebook Dating app?

 There’s no additional app for Facebook Dating.
 The feature exists within Facebook, but you’ll have to create a separate Facebook Dating profile to use it.
 If you’re not already on Facebook, you’ll need to create both a regular profile and a Dating profile to take advantage of this new feature.

 Who can use Facebook Dating?

-If you’re living in Colombia, Mexico, Canada, Argentina or Thailand, then Facebook Dating is nothing new—you’ve had access to the app for the past year.
+If you’re living in Colombia, Mexico, Canada, Argentina or Thailand, then Facebook Dating is nothing new—you’ve had access to the app since 2018.
 In April 2019, Facebook Dating expanded into the Philippines, Vietnam, Singapore, Malaysia, Laos, Brazil, Peru, Chile, Bolivia, Ecuador, Paraguay, Uruguay, Guyana and Suriname.